 Studio 75 was founded to reinvigorate and renew the definition of “artist-run,” exploring the relationship between artwork, artist and audience

-Studio 75 London was active for two and a half years until the building was demolished as part of the East London regeneration.
+Studio 75 London was active for 3 years until the building was demolished as part of the East London regeneration.
 In this time we hosted 30 exhibiting artists and 22 film-makers, in exhibitions, screenings, artist exchanges, mini-lectures and debates, and mini-residencies as well as mural projects, and was featured in London and international media coverage during the 2012 Olympics.
 We were awarded the University of the Arts London’s 2012 Creative Enterprise Award, for Most Enterprising Project.”